Udaykalse/break-fix-labs/README.md

-# 🚀 Break Fix DevOps Labs
+# 🚀 Break → Fix Labs

-This repository documents real-world beginner-level DevOps issues I faced and solved while practicing:
+This repository documents real-world beginner-level technical issues that I intentionally reproduced and fixed while learning.

+The focus is not just building projects.

+The focus is:

+Break → Understand → Debug → Fix → Document

+---

+## 🧠 What This Repository Covers

+I collect and solve real issues found on:

+- StackOverflow
+- GitHub Issues
+- ServerFault
+- Dev forums
+- Production-like scenarios

+Across multiple technologies:

 - 🐳 Docker
 - 🌐 NGINX
 - 🐧 Linux
 - ⚡ JavaScript (Node.js)

-The goal is simple:

-Break → Understand → Debug → Fix → Document.
+- ⚙️ System Services
+- 🔍 Networking basics

 ---

-## 🎯 Why This Repository?
+## 🎯 Purpose

-Instead of only building projects, I focus on:
+Instead of copying solutions, I:

-- Reproducing common StackOverflow issues
+- Recreate the issue locally
+- Analyze logs and error messages
-- Understanding root causes
+- Understand root cause
+- Fix it step-by-step
+- Document what actually happened

+This builds:

+- Debugging mindset
-- Learning service lifecycle
+- Service lifecycle understanding
+- Networking clarity
-- Practicing production-style debugging
+- Confidence in production-style troubleshooting
-- Building strong fundamentals

-This repo is my debugging journal.

 ---

-## 📁 Project Structure
+## 📁 Repository Structure

-Each issue is stored separately:
+Each issue is stored in a separate folder: